anynines/a8s-demo/README.md

 ## Setup Private Registry

-FIXME: Does not work yet. a9s Kubernetes cannot use a9s Harbor's private projects.
+TODO: a9s Kubernetes can use a9s Harbor's private projects.
+But the current demo does use a public project.

 ```shell
 export CF_HARBOR_INSTANCE_NAME=a8s-images-dev